SANKALP1011/Social-Backend/README.md

  http://localhost:3002/
 ```

-## Note
+# Note
 > Due to safety concerns, Don't perform the oauth authentication on the deployed url to heroku.
+That deployement is url is not authenticated as the callback url.

 ## Container